Learning from Viral Information: Steady States and Equilibrium Steady States

 We will see that $\phi_{\sigma^{\text{maj}}}$, the inflow accuracy function associated with the majority rule, plays an important role in determining the equilibrium steady states of \emph{any} limit equilibrium.
-As a first step in this direction, we observe that the steady states of the majority rule $\sigma^{\text{maj}}$ satisfy the following useful properties: \begin{lem} If $x$ is a steady state of $\sigma^{\text{maj}}$, then it is strictly informative if and only if $x>1/2,$ and strictly misleading if and only if $x<1/2.$ Also, $x=1/2$ is not a fixed point of $\phi_{\sigma^{\text{maj}}}$. \end{lem} Steady states are generally classified as informative or misleading depending on the sampling accuracy.
+As a first step in this direction, we observe that the steady states of the majority rule $\sigma^{\text{maj}}$ satisfy the following useful properties: \begin{lem} If $x$ is a steady state of $\sigma^{\text{maj}}$, then it is strictly informative if and only if $x>1/2,$ and strictly misleading if and only if $x<1/2.$ Also, $x=1/2$ is not a fixed point of $\phi_{\sigma^{\text{maj}}}$. \end{lem} By definition, steady states are classified as informative or misleading based on their sampling accuracy.
 The lemma says for the majority rule, we can equivalently classify steady states based on whether viral accuracy is larger than $1/2$.

-The number of steady states for a fixed strategy depends on $\lambda.$ The three figures below plot the inflow accuracy function with $q=0.55,$ $K=7,C=3$ and the majority rule.
-The three plots in Figure \ref{fig:inflowplots} correspond to three different values of $\lambda$: $\lambda=0.3,$ $\lambda=0.6$, and $\lambda=0.9$.
+The number of steady states for a fixed strategy depends on $\lambda.$ The three plots in Figure \ref{fig:inflowplots} show the inflow accuracy function under majority rule with $q=0.55,$ $K=7,C=3$, and three different virality weights: $\lambda=0.3,$ $\lambda=0.6$, and $\lambda=0.9$.
 When $\lambda=0.3$ and $\lambda=0.6$, there is only an informative steady state, and this steady state is more accurate when $\lambda=0.6.$ But when $\lambda=0.9,$ there is both an informative steady state and a misleading steady state.
+(In general, Lemma \ref{lem:maj_shape} in the Appendix proves that the inflow accuracy function of majority rule is always concave or S-shaped as in these plots.)